 It Ruins Everyone’s Weekends.

-I argue this is a better deployment strategy because both the client and development teams are rested and the chances for mistakes is much lower at this energetic time.
+I argue this is a better deployment strategy because both the client and development teams are rested and the chance for mistakes is much lower at this energetic time.
 It also means that instead of a limited “on-call” team on both the client and developer’s sides the full teams are available to help with any issue that may arise.
-Finally the early morning deployment time gives a full business day to devote as many resources as needed to test, monitor and react to any issue that may came up.

 Bugs of course are the exception.
-When I talk about not deploying on Friday’s I am of course not suggesting that absolutely nothing get deployed.
-There are times when bugs must be squashed, security patches must be applied and errors must be fixed.
-I’m only advocating for a read-only Friday when it comes to new sites, features and other major changes.
+When I talk about not deploying on Fridays, I am of course not suggesting that absolutely nothing gets deployed.
+There are times when bugs must be squashed, security patches must be applied, and errors must be fixed.
+I’m only advocating for a read-only Friday when it comes to new sites, features, and other major changes.